-But in Season 9, we're told that B.J., Potter and Major Charles Emerson Winchester III (David Ogden Stiers) were there, and that, by December 31, 1950, Frank, Radar, Captain John "Trapper" McIntyre (Wayne Rogers) and Lieutenant Colonel Henry Blake (McLean Stevenson) were all gone.
+But in Season 9, we're told that, by December 31, 1950, .J., Potter and Major Charles Emerson Winchester III (David Ogden Stiers) were there, and that Frank, Radar, Captain John "Trapper" McIntyre (Wayne Rogers) and Lieutenant Colonel Henry Blake (McLean Stevenson) were all gone.

-Even if you count that episode, "A War for All Seasons," covering all of 1951, as an outlier and non-canon, in the finale, "Goodbye, Farewell and Amen," Major Margaret "Hot Lips" Houlihan (Loretta Swit) says she's known Charles for 2 years -- so even if she's rounding up, we're talking the summer of 1951, meaning there's no way B.J., Henry or Frank should still have been there by then.
+You could count that episode, "A War for All Seasons," covering all of 1951, as an outlier and non-canon.
+But in the series finale, "Goodbye, Farewell and Amen," Major Margaret "Hot Lips" Houlihan (Loretta Swit) says she's known Charles for 2 years -- so even if she's rounding up, we're talking the Summer of 1951, meaning there's no way B.J., Henry or Frank should still have been there by then.

 Throw in the fact that Captain Benjamin Franklin "Hawkeye" Pierce (Alan Alda) went from living in Vermont, having a sister, and having his mother still being alive to living in Maine, being an only child, and having his mother die when he was 10.
 Henry's wife was Mildred, then Lorraine.
 The name Mildred was brought back for Potter's wife.
-Potter had a son, then a daughter and no son.
+On multiple occasions, Potter mentioned having a son.
+On later episode, he said he had a daughter.
+Later still, he said it was one daughter and no son.

 Also, if Corporal Max Klinger (like his portrayer, Jamie Farr, whose real name is Jameel Farah) has Lebanese ancestry, are all his Lebanese relatives on his mother's side?
 Because Klinger isn't an Arabic name.